subquery/documentation/docs/indexer/run_publish/query/query.md

 ## Integrations with other Developer Tools

-SubQuery is open-source, and we are busy creating a rich ecosytem of developer tools that it works well with.
+SubQuery is open-source, and we are busy creating a rich ecosystem of developer tools that it works well with.

 We now have guides to expose SubQuery data to the following locations.